 - Eligibility: Tenured faculty in Gwen Ifill College.
 Each chair is open to faculty from any discipline, depending on the nature of the project and how it engages the public.

-- Term: Three years, non-renewable and non-deferrable.
+- Term: Five years, non-renewable and non-deferrable.
 Ordinarily, an Alumni Chair cannot be held concurrent with other major roles.

 - Resources: Two course reductions and a project budget of up to 15k per year